R-Scibor/Bajabongo-Engine/docs/logging.md

 3.  **Runtime Configuration**: Log verbosity is controlled externally via the `config/logging.ini` file.
 This allows developers to adjust the log output for different modules at runtime without needing to recompile the engine.

+4.  **High-Performance Formatted Logging**: The logger uses the `{fmt}` library for fast, type-safe, and compile-time-checked string formatting, avoiding the runtime overhead of `std::stringstream`.

 ## How It Works

 ### System Integration